 The trouble with lien waivers is that the law probably doesn’t care about these explanations at all.
 In most states, the courts will look to the waiver itself, and if it says $100,000, that’s the final authority on the matter.
 You were legally just paid the $100,000.

 State legislatures and courts are constantly balancing the rights of owners against the rights of potential lien claimants, and the whole point of the lien waiver is to protect third parties against unknown liens.
 If the third party does their job of collecting the lien waivers, then the courts and statutes must protect them in the event the waivers are inaccurate through no fault of their own.
 In large part, that is exactly what happens.

-When you sign a lien wavier, therefore, what the waiver says you received is always more important than what you actually received.
+Bottom line: When you sign a lien waiver, therefore, what the waiver says you received is always more important than what you actually received.